KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - AWS Regions

   - A region is a cluster of data centers
-  - Most AWS ser vices are region-scoped
+  - Most AWS services are region-scoped

 - AWS Availability Zones